Latest Matchbook Free Bet Offer - Full Details

-Matchbook are a medium sized exchange looking to grow, their Modus Operandi is to grow liquidity on core sports, and then we expect add more sports to their exchange.
+Matchbook is a medium-sized exchange looking to grow, their Modus Operandi is to grow liquidity on core sports, and then we expect add more sports to their exchange.

-On checking a recent midweek EPL game a couple of hours before kick-off they had 25 markets and a turnover of: $368,832 whilst on Betfair they had over 100 markets and a turnover of well over a million pounds, so there is a way to go, but Matchbook should be able to match most bets on big events.
+On checking a recent midweek EPL game a couple of hours before kick-off they had 25 markets and a turnover of $368,832, whilst on Betfair they had over 100 markets and a turnover of well over a million pounds, so there is a way to go, but Matchbook should be able to match your bets especially on big events.